edamame-load-test/edamame/README.md

 **Notes**:

+- The name flag is optional.
+If you do not specify a name, a unique identifier will be generated for you and assigned to the test.
+- If your test name is one word, then you do not need to include quotes when executing this command.
+For example, if the test's name is `example`, then the command could be executed as: `edamame run --path {/relativepath/to/test.js} --name example`.
+If the test's name is `example test`, then the command would need to be executed as: `edamame run --path {/relativepath/to/test.js} --name "example test"`.
 - The command takes the relative path of the test script you want to run.
 This should be written in JavaScript, and follow conventions of k6 testing scripts.
 See [here](https://k6.io/docs/examples/) for examples and tutorials on how to write a k6 test script.
 - `edamame` will read the max number of VUs directly from the provided test script, there is no need to provide this as additional argument to `edamame run`.
 To see how to specify number of VUs in the test script, see the [k6 documentation](https://k6.io/docs/get-started/running-k6/#using-options).
 - To run a sample test, use one of the sample test files provided in the `k6_tests` directory.
 For example, `./k6_tests/test1.js` (relative path specified from the root project directory).